Arun2005-create/EXP-4/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 # Experiment 4: DeFi Lending and Borrowing Protocol
+## Name: ARUN KUMAR B
+## Reg no: 212223230021
+## Date : 21-04-2025
 # Aim:
 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

 # Algorithm:
-Step 1: Setup Lending and Borrowing Mechanism
+## Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+*Users deposit ETH into the contract as liquidity.

-Depositors receive interest based on their deposits.
+*Depositors receive interest based on their deposits.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+*Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).

-Interest on borrowed funds is calculated dynamically based on utilization rate.
+*Interest on borrowed funds is calculated dynamically based on utilization rate.

-Step 2: Implement Overcollateralization
+## Step 2: Implement Overcollateralization
 If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
+## Step 3: Allow Liquidation
 If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.

-Program:
+# Program:
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;